-Tottenham vs Dortmund
+Tottenham vs Dortmund by Moriarty

 Tottenham have won their two away games in the PL and failed to win either of their games at Wembley.
 The loss to Chelsea and the draw to Burnley were really poor for different reasons, and the win on opening day over Newcastle was more down to the newly promoted opposition and the red card.
 However, they might just have turned a corner against Everton at Goodison.
 Harry Kane who strangely becomes absolutely useless for a month every August, noticed it was September and scored a cracker after spotting the keeper off his line.
 Eriksen was also in great touch and it was easily the most comprehensive performance Tottenham have put together so far.